When we think we are too good for God, that we are virtuous and good for our world, there is no hope.

 I need a Saviour.
 I'm so grateful our God came for the sick.

-People who think they are good, righteous, virtuous, religious, just don't understand Him, and He has nothing to say to them.
-They just make more excuses and double down on their best defence.
-Personally I feel my guilt so keenly, my brokenness so deeply, I am in need.
-He and His forgiveness is the greatest celebration of my life.
+Personally, I feel my guilt so keenly, my brokenness so deeply, I am in need.
+He and His forgiveness are the greatest celebration of my life.
 I need it, I need Him.
 The cross of Christ is the only place which makes sense of humanity in our brokenness and shame.

 He was despised and rejected by men,